 West Virginia S corporations (S Corp) offer the familiarity of the traditional corporate management structure together with the pass-through income tax treatment of partnerships, two benefits that may make it a great choice for you.
-We can help you form your business with our easy to create S Corporation service.
+We can help you form your business in the Mountain State with our easy-to-create S Corporation service.

 A West Virginia S Corporation is itself not an entity but rather springs from an established C Corp or LLC.
 As a tax election under Subchapter S of the Internal Revenue Code, an S Corp must attach to a foundational entity (i.e., your C Corp or LLC).
 As such, you first need to create a standard corporation or an LLC on which your S Corp can stand.
 Follow these West Virginia S corporation requirements to create your C Corp or LLC foundational entity: